AnasAito/SkillNER/docs/source/get_started.rst

 Getting started
 ===============

-It is easy to get started with **skillNer** and take advantage of its features.
+It is easy to get started with **SkillNer** and take advantage of its features.
 This starter guide will walk you through the steps to follow and will provide you with small snippets to get started.